azharlabs/papert-code/docs/extensions/extension.md

 ## Variables

-Qwen Code extensions allow variable substitution in `papert-extension.json`.
+Papert Code extensions allow variable substitution in `papert-extension.json`.
 This can be useful if e.g., you need the current directory to run an MCP server using `"cwd": "${extensionPath}${/}run.ts"`.

 **Supported variables:**